Pepryan/openstack-resource/README.md

 - flask

 ### Feature Development
-- Picture plot allocation only listing instance on destination host (instance to move not still on development)
+- Picture plot allocation only listing instance on destination host ("instance to move" will be on development)

 ### Development
 Clone this repo to your machine